GeorgePimpleton/cpp_misc_files/README.md

 5. Console Clear Toolkit - Win32 API library to clear the contents of a console mode window.

 ### Other stuff
-There is a freeware custom icon file, Console.ico, you can add to your Win32 apps.
+There is a freeware custom icon file, Console.ico, you can add to your Win32 apps as well as a couple of PDF books I have found useful: Pro Git, 2nd Edition and The Markdown Guide.

 ### Notes
 There may be links to websites or internet sources in these pages.
 Links can go stale.
 A search engine is your friend.